dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 <!-----------------#-#----------------->
 To pinpoint where slow-moving inventory originates:

-- **Vendor Performance:** The "Top 10 Vendors by Average Days to Sell" chart reveals which suppliers, on average, are associated with slower inventory turnover.
-Identifying vendors like TRUETTI HURST and WALPOLE MTN VIEW WINERY with significantly higher average days to sell (119 and 115 days, respectively) can lead to discussions about product assortment, demand alignment, or purchasing quantities with these specific partners.
+- **Vendor Performance:** The "Top 10 Vendors by Average Days to Sell" chart clearly shows which suppliers are linked to slower-moving inventory.
+For instance, TRUETTI HURST and WALPOLE MTN VIEW WINERY stand out with significantly higher average days to sell (119 and 115 days, respectively).
+This insight can lead to discussions about their product mix, alignment with customer demand, or purchasing volumes.
-- **Store Performance:** The "Top 10 Stores by Average Days to Sell" chart highlights locations where inventory tends to linger.
-Stores such as Store #44 and Store #74 show higher average days to sell (around 36-37 days), indicating potential localized demand issues, merchandising challenges, or inefficiencies in inventory management specific to those branches.
+- **Store Performance:** The "Top 10 Stores by Average Days to Sell" chart highlights locations where inventory tends to sit longer.
+Stores #44 and #74 have higher average days to sell (36–37 days), indicating potential local demand issues, merchandising problems, or inventory management inefficiencies.

 <!-----------------#-#----------------->
 ### d.
 Inventory Cost & Valuation